5 Reasons You Didn’t Know For Vaginal Bleeding After Sex

-Of course, these will heal but this may take time and depending on how deep the injury or how well it heals, having sex can result in bleeding from the wound.
+Of course, these will heal, but this may take time and depend on how deep the injury is or how well it heals; having sex can result in bleeding from the wound.

 Another way vaginal trauma happens is when a woman is ‘dry’ or not well lubricated before sex.